kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/04-payment-approvals/articles/04-how-do-i-set-up-an-approval-rule/content.md

+# Payment Approvals
-# How do I set up an approval rule?
+## How do I set up an approval rule?
 To set up an approval rule:

   1. Go to **Account** > **Limits & Controls **